pibarra2010/baseball_statistics/README.md

 * Make sure that you install Python on your Windows machine (I found http://learnpythonthehardway.org/book/ex0.html helpful for setting up)
 -----> [Environment]::SetEnvironmentVariable("Path", "$env:Path;C:\Python34", "User")

 * You need to download Beautiful Soup 4 package if you don't have it already.
 If you're using Python 3.4, 'pip' is already included in the package.
-Just type 'pip install beautifulsoup4' from the shell
+Just type 'pip install beautifulsoup4' from the shell, not from within python
+-----> Example: "C:\Python34\scripts\pip.exe install beautifulsoup4" from PowerShell

 * You also need to install pymysql. 'pip install pymysql'
+-----> Example: "C:\Python34\scripts\pip.exe install pymysql" from PowerShell

 * Remember, when using local scripts to make sure that MySQL databases are up and running (by turning on WAMP)